Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/ip/aie/README.md

 | Optimization technique     | Description
 | -------------|-----------
 | Zero overhead loop counter   | Is used on innermost loop and it automatically checks the loop exit conditions
-| chess_prepare_for_piplining | Tells compiler to schedule instructions and have intermediate results be *in flight* in the pipeline registers
+| chess_prepare_for_pipelining | Tells compiler to schedule instructions and have intermediate results be *in flight* in the pipeline registers
 | Preamble the loop | Prepare the loop for uninterrupted execution by setting configurations and preloading vectors so the vector processor can start on first clock cycle in the loop.
 | Software loop unrolling  | Manually replicate code patterns to avoid conditional statements and irregular jumps.
 This helps to get better utilization of the inner loop.